Askarbek-orakov/ASAR/docs/index.md

 **To run the app on your local machine:**

-1.Download RStudio/R
+1. Download RStudio/R

-2.Run these commands below in the console:
+2. Run these commands below in the console:

 ```markdown
 install.packages(c("shiny","ggplot2","gplots","RColorBrewer","data.table","plyr","stringr","shinythemes","matrixStats","png","devtools","rhandsontable"))